KareimGazer/To-Do---Microservice/Readme.md

 The backend uses MongoDB as a permanenat store. data are presisted locally using docker volumes.
 Redis DB is used for caching
 ![Frontend Request](./img/backend_drawio.png)

+The containers use the default network bridge for communication with DNS lookups provided by docker.

 ## Getting Started (Docker)